SomeoneElseOSM/OSMembedded/README.md

 A tile source "images/osm_tiles/{z}/{x}/{y}.png" has been added as the default, and a series of tiles generated externally (on a server set up as per http://switch2osm.org/serving-tiles/manually-building-a-tile-server-12-04/).
 There's also a tile source defined for external OSM "Standard map" tiles.

-A version of this called "MatlockMap" (with tiles generated around Matlock, Derbyshire) has been uploaded to Blackberry World and will shortly be available at http://appworld.blackberry.com/webstore/content/35139898 .
+A version of this called "MatlockMap" (with tiles generated around Matlock, Derbyshire) has been uploaded to Blackberry World and is available at http://appworld.blackberry.com/webstore/content/35139898 .

 See the comments inside "leaflet_embed.js" for more information about what tile layers would work, including how to access tiles store in the device memory external to the application, or on the SD card.